Contrast-Security-OSS/contrast-maven-plugin/README.md

 We generate the app version as follows and in this order:

 * If you specify an appVersion in the properties, we'll use that without modification
-* If your build is running in TravisCI, we'll use appName-$TRAVIS_BUILD_NUMBER
+* If your build is running in TravisCI, we'll use appName-$TRAVIS_BUILD_NUMBER or appId-$TRAVIS_BUILD_NUMBER if appId property is used.
-* If your build is running in CircleCI, we'll use appName-$CIRCLE_BUILD_NUM
+* If your build is running in CircleCI, we'll use appName-$CIRCLE_BUILD_NUM or appId-$CIRCLE_BUILD_NUM.
-* If no appVersion is specified, we'll generate one in the following format: appName-yyyyMMddHHmmss
+* If no appVersion is specified, we'll generate one in the following format: appName-yyyyMMddHHmmss or appId-yyyyMMddHHmmss.

 ## Example Configuration